-The Health Information Technology (HIT) program prepares students for employment in the health information management industry or in related health information technology occupations.
+The Health Information Technology (HIT) program prepares students for employment in the health information managemet industry or in related health information technology occupations.
 The program is built around AHIMA (American Health Information Management Association) curriculum competencies and knowledge cluster requirements as well as comprised of the general education core requirements.

 In order to promote student success in the HIT program, the following criteria is established for admission: a) high school GPA of at least 2.0 or a passing GED score and b) a minimum cumulative GPA of 2.0 for previous college hours.
 All courses must be completed with a grade of C or better in order to progress to the next course and an overall GPA of 2.5 to successfully complete the program.
+The HIT program is a limited admission program.
+Students must submit an application to and be approved by the program director.
+Applications are available on the website and must be completed by August 1 for Fall entry and January 1 for Spring entry.